nebuly-ai/optimate/notebooks/autoboost/onnx/Readme.md

 # **ONNX Optimization**

-This section contains all the available notebooks that show how to leverage nebullvm to optimize ONNX models.
+This section contains all the available notebooks that show how to leverage AutoBoost to optimize ONNX models.

 ## ONNX API quick view: